Nexfinity/CakeyBot-Wiki-OLD/setup/placeholders-variables.md

 {% endhint %}

 {% hint style="warning" %}
-Cakey Bot can sometimes fail to send a DM if the user has their privacy settings set to block DMs from users in the guild.
+Cakey Bot can sometimes fail to send a DM if the user has their privacy settings set to block DMs from users in the server.
 This is NOT a bug and not something Cakey Bot can bypass.
 {% endhint %}

 `{dm}` - Direct message the bot response to the user who called the command. _**Limited to one DM per command.**_